 Also, what is a flame sensor?

-A flame sensor is a critical safety element on your gas heating system.
-During the ignition cycle, your gas furnace enters a process where either a spark or a hot surface igniter actually ignites the gas.
+A flame sensor is a critical safety feature on your gas furnace.
+During the ignition sequence, your gas furnace enters a process where either a hot surface ignitor or a spark actually ignites the gas.
 When the gas is ignited, the flame sensor produces a current of electricity.
 This is quantified in micro amps.
-If the furnace’s control board fails to read the proper level of micro amps, the furnace will stop giving the system fuel to stop an explosion.
+If the furnace’s control board fails to read the proper level of micro amps, the furnace will no longer give the system fuel to stop an explosion.

-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can interfere with the flame sensor’s ability to operate properly, which can end up causing the heating system to malfunction.
+Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can interfere with the flame sensor’s ability to operate properly, which can end up causing the heating system to malfunction.

-If you aren’t certain your heating system is going to survivie these last few weeks of winter, give Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new heating system.
+If you aren’t certain your heating system is going to make it through these last few weeks of winter, give Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new furnace.